Njanderson/548/hw1/hw1b.md

 Moreover, we must be aware that in advanced pipelines (such as Ariane), the pipeline may overlap stalls that are happening from different instructions in time.
 This forces us to abandon the notion that if we reduce the number of a particular type of stall, that we will necessarily see a decrease in total stalls.
-Eliminating one class of stall may just cause other stalls to be unmasked.
+Optimizing the pipeline or the code to eliminate one class of stall may just cause other stalls to be unmasked.

 Below we have written some pseudo code for what we think the stall-attribution calculation should be.
-But this is just a starting place -- we may be wrong!
+But this is just a starting place -- you will need to examine this and make it better!

 ```
 if (no-valid-instruction-id-stage) // frontend stall